BYLAWS of the Pacific Northwest Chapter, Incorporated

 Section 1.
 Members

 Both members and non-members of the Medical Library Association may belong to this Chapter.
+There is no education requirement to belong to this Chapter.

 Section 2.
 Classes of Membership